yassineGacha/docker-hadoop-spark-hbase/README.md

 This is it: a Docker multi-container environment with Hadoop (HDFS), Spark and Hive.
 But without the large memory requirements of a Cloudera sandbox.
 (On my Windows 10 laptop (with WSL2) it seems to consume a mere 3 GB.)

-The Docker multi-container environment is as following
+The Docker multi-container environment is as follow:
 * Hadoop Node:

   HDFS: 1 NameNode and 2 DataNode